Common Terms in Cold Chain

 - Temperature-rise test: Cut off the electricity supply to the room and measure the period required for the internal temperature to rise to 5°C above the normal operating temperature.

 - Control and monitoring equipment tests: Test the operation of the automatic duty-sharing, temperature control and temperature-monitoring and alarm equipment.
-If computerized temperature monitoring is used, load, configure and test the software.
+If computerised temperature monitoring is used, load, configure and test the software.

 - Stand-by generator operation test: Check the power output of the stand-by generator and the operation of the automatic mains failure control system.
 Run the generator continuously for 48 hours under load.